usaid-cs/yesterday-i-learned/python-django.md

 ## Models

+- Once you set a primary key on something, it can't really be changed if a foreign key references it (and it applies to any constrained FK field in RDBMS in general, not just Django): `update or delete on table "foo_foo" violates foreign key constraint "bar_bar_foo_id_b6840f2a_fk_foo_foo_id" on table "bar_bar" ...
+DETAIL:  Key (id)=(1) is still referenced from table "bar_bar".`
 - MongoDB [officially](https://code.djangoproject.com/wiki/NoSqlSupport) recommends [Djongo](https://github.com/nesdis/djongo) as the Mongo(NoSQL) adapter.
 - `Model(id)` is NOT the same as `Model.objects.get(id=id)`.
 You can save the object from `Model.objects.get(id=id)`, but not `Model(id)`: `ValidationError: {u'id': [u'Model with this ID already exists.']}`. [`Model(id)` is undocumented](https://docs.djangoproject.com/en/2.1/ref/models/instances/#django.db.models.Model) and should never be used.
 - Every `<Model>.objects` is just a [subclass of] `models.Manager()`.
 And you can extend `models.Manager`.
 Make your own `objects` by subclassing it.